echo2echo/Perl-Web-Images/README.md

 /var/www/MySite.net/public_html/MyDirectory

-Then place the resize_images.pl in the same directory as your images# You may need to install imagemagick.
+Then place the resize_images.pl script in the same directory as your images

 You may need to install imagemagick for this script to run